Plain English Summary

 For each participant taking part in the study, one of the bony defects is randomly chosen to be treated with PRGF and the other is treated using standard surgical procedures.
 All participants receive the same two treatments, one for each defect.

 What are the possible benefits and risks of participating?

-While we cannot be sure that the PRGF will improve results, previous studies in which PRGF has been used in other oral surgical procedures have shown it be beneficial in reducing inflammation and healing times.
-The risks in taking part in the study are no greater than that of standard periodontal surgery, with some pain or discomfort likely, but normal for this type of procedure.
+While it is not certain the PRGF will improve results, previous studies in which PRGF has been used in other oral surgical procedures have shown it to be beneficial in reducing inflammation and healing times.
+The risks of taking part in the study are no greater than that of standard periodontal surgery, with some pain or discomfort likely but normal for this type of procedure.

 Where is the study run from?

 When is the study starting and how long is it expected to run for?